Friday, May 15, 2009

 Here Is Where We Meet

-This the title of a John Berger novel.
+This is the title of a John Berger novel.
 I love it, and recently picked it up to read again.
 I know I'm rarely serious on here.
 What's my ratio of cynicism to sincerity?
 Anyone counting?
 In real life I'd say it's roughly 5:1.
 On here, probably 25:1.
 I like it here best.
 See, that was sincere.
 Damn.

 At any rate, here are two of my (sincerely) favorite passages.
 I dare you not to cry.
 I dare you.